 As I round out my second victory lap of undergrad, I have become very acclimatized to generalized, constant anxiety.
-I was diagnosed with an anxiety disorder in 2018 after battling it for a few years without any type of outside aid, and it had reached a point of being crippling.
+I was diagnosed with an anxiety disorder in 2018 after battling it for a few years without any type of outside aid, and it had reached the point of being crippling.
 I was unable to leave my room for hours or even days once triggered, and I cried into my pillow so often that the sight of mascara stains on any fabric — even today — sends me spiraling.
-Therefore, after I got home and realized that life was indeed worth living, I had to come up with coping mechanisms to curtail that anxious mental poison.
+Therefore, after I got home and realized that life was indeed worth living, I had to come up with coping mechanisms to curtail that anxious mental poisoning.
 I know “list journalism” is lazy, and I know I’ve done a lot of it on this here blog.
 You know what?
 People seem to respond well to this format, and it’s easy for my worn-out brain.
 Sue me.
 I’m going to list some things I do to self-soothe when I feel the black hand of existential dread and stress wrap its cold fingers around my neck.
 These suggestions probably won’t be too revelatory, but they work for me.

 - take a walk — Do you have just ten minutes?
 Sometimes I just walk up and down my street a few times, getting that good air in my lungs.
 The simple act of ambulating forces your brain to shunt energy away from the central nervous system and thereby forces you to get out of your head-prison.
 If you’re really on your A game, then exercising is a surefire way to work out some anxiety, but I’m a lazy dingus who doesn’t like to accelerate past a leisurely stroll.